 Hands-on experience give students the opportunity to apply the knowledge gained in the classroom in a real-world environment.

-Within engineering, hands-on experience can take a variety of forms including internships, co-ops, research, and study abroad.
+Experiential learning can take a variety of forms including internship, co-op, service learning, research, projects through student societies, and study abroad.

-An Engineering Co-op is a paid, four- to nine-month position that occurs during the academic year.
-While on Co-op, you will maintain your status as an enrolled UMass Amherst student without paying tuition.
-When you complete the co-op, it will appear on your transcript.
+Co-op: Co-ops are longer experiences that generally last 6-9 months.
+While on co-op, students will stop taking classes in order to work full-time, but will maintain their full-time student status by completing the co-op contract through the UMass CareerConnect system.
+When you complete this paid experience and submit the co-op contract, it will appear on your transcript.
 All students must fill out a Co-op contract through CareerConnect.
 Login to CareerConnect using your student NetID and password, then click on My Account, then Internship/Co-op (add new).
-Part of the contract includes gaining permission from your department’s undergraduate program director.
+Part of the contract includes gaining permission from your department’s undergraduate program director. *

 - Dept. Permission Form for Student Away on Internship or Co-op [pdf]